 The timekeepers time to be accepted.

-For the purpose of interpretation, this rule applies to league, Reserves, U17, U15, U14, and U13 Grades.
+For the purpose of interpretation, this rule applies to Firsts, Reserves, U18, U16, and U14 Grades.

 Each timekeeper shall be responsible for recording the time of the teams and the umpire’s arrival on the oval.